How to Upload Files to Dropbox Without an Account

 Step 4: Share the link

 • Email — Enter email addresses to send the request directly.
-Note: this only works for contacts already in your list.
+This only works for contacts already in your list.
 You can't send to arbitrary email addresses without importing contacts first.

 • Copy link — Copy the upload link and share it however you like: email, Slack, WhatsApp, or text message.